Erica Garner Never Stopped Fighting

 How did you learn about what had happened?

 At the time I was working in Long Island City.
 And my sister had called me, frantic, and told me she didn’t know what happened, just that my father had stopped breathing.
 I figured maybe he was on the way to the hospital, but my mom wasn’t answering the phone.
 No one answered the phone.
 So it was a while before we found out what happened.
 Later on that night, a person from the Daily News told me there was a video.
-So that night me and my brothers and sisters sat around the computer and we watched that brutal video of my father being murdered.
+So, that night me and my brothers and sisters sat around the computer and we watched that brutal video of my father being murdered.

 What was that like?

 It was hard.
 It was heartbreaking.
 It was shocking.
-I remember feeling dizzy, nauseous There was something that you couldn’t describe.
+I remember feeling dizzy, nauseous.
+There was something that you couldn’t describe.
 We just broke down and started crying.
 It’s very heartbreaking.
 I’ve seen the video over a thousand different times.
 It’s something that I viewed as a case study, because I want to know every aspect of what happened that day.

 Can you tell us what you are up to right now?

-Right now, I’m in the process of starting a 501c3 non-profit.
+Right now, I’m in the process of starting a 501(c)(3) nonprofit.
 I want to focus on organizing and endorsing candidates to spread their message about the movement.
 And also have panels to discuss the topic of police brutality and policy, and also hopefully one day start programs in schools to just keep our youth engaged.
 Maybe start an independent podcast and news outlet to get the word out there.

 Something I’ve noticed about your advocacy is that you make the connection between police brutality and other things like, as you just said, education.
 Can you talk about the connections between police brutality and other issues?